iontorrent/sdk-docs/source/api/getting_started.rst

 Our API is RESTful and HTTP based.
 All resources use HTTP standard verbs return JSON data.

-The main API endpoint for Torrent Suite is ``/rundb/api/v1/``.
+The main API endpoint for |TS| is ``/rundb/api/v1/``.
 This endpoint returns a JSON object containing information for each resource available from the API.
 To see each resource's list endpoint, go to ``/rundb/api/v1/resource-name/`` .
 To see each resource's schema, go to ``/rundb/api/v1/resource-name/schema/``.